Translator visa routes in Kingdom of Thailand

 What this means for translators

-Of the 3 Kingdom of Thailand routes that commonly fit translators, 1 needs a sponsoring employer and 2 do not, and 0 can lead to permanent residence.
+Of the 3 Kingdom of Thailand routes that commonly fit translators, 1 needs a sponsoring employer and 2 do not, 0 have confirmed permanent residence mapping.
 Translators are not usually a licensed profession, so your main gates are securing a qualifying job offer where a route needs a sponsor, and meeting any salary or points threshold, rather than re-credentialing.

 The most-used skilled route into Kingdom of Thailand overall is the Non-Immigrant Visa "B" + Work Permit, which also fits many translators — it is included below.